-The value of your crash settlement will differ from other logging truck accident cases due to the unique circumstances and available evidence on your injuries and property damage.
+The value of your crash settlement will differ from other truck accident cases due to the unique circumstances and available evidence on your major injuries and property damage.

 Your logging truck accident lawyer might identify additional defendants other than the person or business responsible for causing your crash.
-Potential defendants could include trucking companies, employees maintenance crews, mechanics, tire manufacturers, truckmakers, and others.
+Potential defendants could include trucking companies, employees maintenance crews, mechanics, tire manufacturers, truck makers, etc.

-Logging Truck Accident Lawyer: Get Legal Help Now
+Logging Truck Accident Lawyer: Obtain Legal Help Now

 Were you injured, or did you lose a loved one in a horrific logging crash?
-The personal injury attorneys at Rosenfeld Injury Lawyers use their extensive knowledge of commercial vehicle collision tort law to overcome the liability challenges of truck accidents that hurt and kill innocent victims.
+The personal injury attorneys at Rosenfeld Injury Lawyers, LLC, use their extensive knowledge of commercial vehicle collision tort law to overcome the liability challenges of truck accidents that hurt and kill innocent victims.

 Our personal injury law firm understands that many trucking businesses and insurance carriers will attempt to resolve cases with settlement offers significantly lower than the claim's value.
 Our legal team will investigate what caused the victim's damages and identify defendants that must compensate the injured party.

-Contact us today at (888) 424-5757 (toll-free phone call) to schedule a free case evaluation.
+Contact us at (888) 424-5757 (toll-free phone call) to schedule a free case evaluation.
 We accept all personal injury cases through contingency fee agreements to avoid the need for any upfront fees.
-If we do not win, you do not pay any attorney fees.
+If your truck accident attorney does not win, you do not pay any attorney fees.

 All surviving family members who lost a loved one in a horrific logging truck crash have the legal right to file a civil wrongful death lawsuit.